steven-fox/laravel-model-validation/README.md

 ### Runtime Customization for Rules

 #### Superseding Rules
-You can also use the `setSupersedingValidationRules()` method to set temporary rules that will **replace** all other rules defined on the model.
+You can use the `setSupersedingValidationRules()` method to set temporary rules that will **replace** all other rules defined on the model.
 ```php
 $model = new ValidatingModel();